spicella/SergioPicella/about.md

   Welcome to my personal website!
-Glad to see somebody here :D Here you can find some fundamental informations about what I did so far and things I enjoy doing.
+Glad to see somebody here :D Here you can find some basic information about what I did so far and things I enjoy doing.
 Feel free to roam around!
-Relevant info about my academic interests are reported in the "Academic" section.
+Relevant info about my academic interests is reported in the "Academic" section.

-This website is a work in progress, so it is going to look incomplete in both information given and layout.
-Thanks for you patience!
+This website is a work in progress, so it will look incomplete in both information given and the layout.
+Thanks for your patience!

   Here a pseudorandom collection of things I've done.
-Some of these experiences strongly influence the way I live and work in my present days, but all of them contributed to my present trajectory of life.
+Some of these experiences strongly influence the way I live and work in my present days.
+Still, all of them contributed to my current trajectory of life.

   A good call: 8-15 Oct 2016, Amatrice Earthquake Emergency
     ![anpas](https://raw.githubusercontent.com/spicella/SergioPicella/master/imgs/anpas.jpg)

-  Italian Association Physics Students: some members and Executive Commitee at the last conference in Milan (with totally uncorrelated background!)
+  Italian Association Physics Students: some members and Executive Committee at the last conference in Milan (with totally uncorrelated background!)
     ![aisf](https://raw.githubusercontent.com/spicella/SergioPicella/master/imgs/aisf.jpg)

   ...and my beloved Local Commitee in Bari
     ![aisf_ba](https://raw.githubusercontent.com/spicella/SergioPicella/master/imgs/aisf_ba.jpg)

-   Music: On keyboards, once a upon a time...
+   Music: On keyboards, once upon a time...
     ![music](https://raw.githubusercontent.com/spicella/SergioPicella/master/imgs/music.jpg)

 ... and nowadays with my ukulele!